gokberkkocak/tgtg-discord-bot/README.md

 ## Why Rust-Python Bridge

 While the unofficial tgtg API is only available on Python, there are plenty of discord API targetting libraries in various languages.
 The main reason this project uses Rust on top of tgtg python api is that I wanted to try out ```pyo3``` framework which bridges python land with rust.
 I found the framework very flexible.
 The second reason is to try a discord library in rust language.
-For this purpose, I used the ```serenity``` crate for discord which seems powerful.
+For this purpose, ```serenity``` / ```poise``` discord api wrappers on rust ecosystem seems very powerful and makes it easy to plan around memory-safe concurrent data usage with tokio async runtime.